rominirani/googlecloudfunctions-training/README.md

-# googlecloudfunctions-training
-Google Cloud Functions Video Training
+# Google Cloud Functions Video Training

 This project contains multiple projects that will be used during the training.
 Each of the projects is a Google Cloud Function that will be demonstrated during the course.